cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 tearing down a container, a user session, or the entire system on shutdown, and as such all systems like this must implement measures to deal with them.

+Here's a tangible example of how that might manifest in a production environment with a container engine.

+There is a job in production that interfaces with hardware.
+This hardware may -- legitimately or less legitimately -- take a long time to do DMA transfers.
+Once a DMA transfer has started, it can't be stopped until the hardware says it's done, and in order to ensure that, the process enters D state.

+During this whole process, the scheduler that decides which jobs should be on which machines (like Kubernetes' scheduler, for example) decides that this container should be evicted from this machine.
+Normally that's pretty
+straightforward: ask the container to shut down itself, and if it takes too long, send it SIGKILL.
+After that we can do some cleanup for any state we might have had, and we're more or less done.

+D states complicate this.
+Because D states cannot typically be interrupted in order to preserve system integrity, they typically don't even respond to `SIGKILL`, the most brutal of signals.
+This can cause problems: now we still have a process running from this container, and we want to tear it down right now.

+What the right action is here depends on the container engine, but the exact choice is not really the point: once you've made your choice on how to handle this, the next step is to produce a test to make sure that the behaviour you've settled on for this scenario is stable across versions and configurations, and that requires being able to create and destroy D state processes for testing on demand, which is not something that it's immediately obvious how to do.

 ## D states outside of I/O context

 While D states might immediately bring to mind disk activity, we actually use